4 Ways to Get Out of Debt Fast (+ mistakes to avoid)

 Repeat this process for any other cards or debts you can to shave off a chunk of your debt.

-Paying off your existing debts is only part one of the story.
+Paying off your existing debts is only part one of the stories.
 The last thing you want to do is end up in the same position again in a couple of years.

 And yet, that’s what many people do.
 They work hard to clear their debts, only to learn absolutely nothing and end up right back where they started.